How will an ERP system benefit my business?

 If you want an ERP system that will streamline your day-to-day processes and make life easier for everyone across the board, you need to know how each process works and exactly what goes into it.
 Look into how your employees do their work, and then innovate and streamline the processes.
 How do you expect to have the foundations of the process if you don't know exactly what goes into it all?

-Most SMEs choose to stay with their ERP system for 12 to 15 years, and what worked for them a decade ago might not work for them now.
-The ERP industry is evolving at a fast pace, and there's a chance that your employees have become complacent and accepted the limitations that your current ERP system has.
-If you're considering switching or migrating to a new ERP solution, you should take the following into consideration.
+Most SMEs choose to stay with their ERP system for 5 to 10 years, and what worked for them a decade ago might not work for them now.
+The ERP industry is evolving at a fast pace, and there's a chance that your employees have become complacent and accepted the limitations that your current manual processes or use of simple spreadsheets and databases entails.
+If you're considering switching or implimenting a new ERP solution, you should take the following into consideration.

 If you're looking at switching, you should always find out what is included in the implementation phase from prospective suppliers.
 From finding out how long it is expected to take to questioning how your data will be transferred (and what the backup process is), this is all crucial for your company.
 You should also find out what level of training is provided, and whether this transition will be easy for your employees.

 When it comes to switching to a new solution, you should know exactly what you're trying to achieve, and what your business goals are.
-From recruiting more staff to introducing new products or centralising your existing processes, you need to know exactly what you want, so that your new system can help get you there.
+From reducing staff overhead costs to introducing new products or centralising your existing processes, you need to know exactly what you want, so that your new system can help get you there.

 Should you choose to switch, you need to make sure you're transitioning to a software that is not only doing what your existing one does - it is doing it better.
 Think about exactly what your current system does that you can't do without, and any other requirements that you cannot compromise on.
 This is very important for a niche service that needs particular functions.